 California’s state Cannabis & Hemp regulations and consumer habits emphasize the importance of THC content of Cannabis products.
 This has encouraged those California Cannabis companies with bad intentions to manipulate lab results and sell their products at a higher price.

 - Has the CBD Regulatory Landscape Changed?

 The regulation of CBD in the United States can be described as makeshift, and that is being generous.
 On a federal level, Cannabis in all shapes and forms is a Schedule I controlled substance, but no federal agency has taken charge of regulating CBD products, leaving decisions up to the individual states.

 - Florida Marijuana Testing Labs Under Fire as Industry Tackles Potency Problem

-The issues of inflated THC potency results and lab shopping are plaguing states with large Cannabis industries.
-The situation has created a public mistrust of marijuana testing-labs as well as a trend among marijuana businesses to shop for labs that will give them favorable test results.
+The issues of inflated THC potency results and lab shopping are plaguing states with large industries, including the Florida Marijuana industry.
+The situation has created a public mistrust of cannabis testing labs as well as a trend among marijuana businesses to shop for labs that will give them favorable test results.

 - The Cannabis Regulation Crossroads in Massachusetts

 The first five years of recreational Cannabis regulation in Massachusetts revealed a handful of problems.
 The industry is not diverse and equitable, and cities and towns have unethically taken advantage of the regulatory leverage they can hold over marijuana businesses.
 The state expects to reopen its regulations for additions, subtractions and revisions sometime later this year, as the industry has many wrongs to right.